Table of Contents

 Each program candidate is assessed and approved for a different suite of services as their needs dictate.
 Benefits can include any of the following, but not all services are available to all candidates nor are there always funds available for services.
 Some of these services can be self-directed, meaning the service recipient has the choice to choose their service provider.

-In general, the maximum amount in monthly services an individual can receive is $765.
+It is estimated the maximum amount in monthly services an individual can receive in 2018 is $765.

 Applications and assessments are managed locally by the network of Area Agencies on Aging.
 Contact your local AAA to begin the application process.
 Some additional information is available about the program here.